lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 **What is Biomagnification?**

 Biomagnification is the process by which the concentration of toxic substances increases exponentially as they move up the trophic levels in marine food chains.

+#Notes to Educators: This section still needs to be completed and organized.

 **What are trophic levels?**

 **What species and where are we looking at?**